Podcast

 Kristin: Yeah, and all the ports here are really all in.
 In fact, you know, we had another big, interesting grant that came, infused the state, a $1.2 billion grant from the federal government for hydrogen development here to really kick off and launch the economy around hydrogen.
 So I don’t want to top my horn too much that California has been a leader in this space.
 And we’re fortunate that they are bringing financing to help us all pave the way towards a green future.
 And Hueneme is excited.
 Yes, we did get that designation as the greenest port through our Green Marine certification kind of landed us that vote at a world shipping summit in 2017.
 So that’s a fun thing to say.
 But interestingly enough, to get that designation, you can’t say it.
 They have to say it.
 And you have to perform better year over year over year to continue to get Green Marine certified.
 So there are auditors, if you will, to make sure we’re doing our job.

 Jeff: Shaun, for you, being a new entrant in the space, I know you’re just establishing something new.
-But what technologies do you think will be big catalysts for Port Innovation?
+But what technologies do you think will be big catalysts for port innovation?

 Shaun: That’s a really good question.
 As Kristin was talking, I’m thinking about power generation.
 And as I’ve dealt with some of that outside of this position and other positions, you look at the development of nuclear, the small scale nuclear projects that are, you know, there’s some difficulty, there’s some challenges there.
 But there’s some good possibility you look at, like green hydrogen, and some of the opportunities that’s there still has some development, if I understand, but there is some possibilities there.
 And so I think that it makes it really difficult to do a lot of this stuff if you’re not powered.
 And so I think solving that is going to be huge.
 I’m really curious to see what technologies emerge and what solutions there are to move that forward, because that’ll make a big difference in what we’re able to do in ports.